apache/usergrid/sdks/html5-javascript/README.md

 			// Initializing the SDK
 			var client = new Usergrid.Client({
-				orgName:'yourorgname', // Your Usergrid org’s name (or apigee.com username for App Services) appName:'sandbox', // You Usergrid app’s name
+				orgName:'yourorgname', // Your Usergrid organization name (or apigee.com username for App Services) appName:'sandbox', // Your Usergrid app name
 			});

 			// Reading data